thomasthechen/thomasthechen.github.io/_posts/2022-04-20-skydiving.markdown

 ---
 ## Introduction

-This post gives a simple risk assessment of skydiving and other such activities that come with added risk of death.
+This post gives a simple risk assessment of skydiving and other such activities that have added risk of death.
 This post is not a recommendation; I am not a doctor.
-But I think it's useful to think about risk in a principled way.

 Let's start by quantifying risk of death in terms of micromorts, where 1 micromort is equal to $10^{-6}$ probability of death (micro is $10^{-6}$, mort is spanish for death).
 From wikipedia, below are micromort numbers associated with travel: